Kong/kong/UPGRADE.md

 Kong adheres to [semantic versioning](https://semver.org/), which makes a distinction between "major", "minor" and "patch" versions.
-The upgrade path will be different on which previous version from which you are migrating.
+The upgrade path will be different on which the previous version from which you are migrating.
 If you are upgrading from 0.x, this is a major upgrade.
 If you are upgrading from 1.0.x or 1.3.x, this is a minor upgrade.
 Both scenarios are explained below.